 Large companies are broadly those with taxable profits of at least £1.5 million and a corporation tax liability in excess of £10,000 for a 12-month accounting period.
-The £1.5 million threshold is reduced pro rata for '51% related group companies' and for accounting periods of less than 12 months.
+The £1.5 million threshold is reduced pro rata for the number of associated companies (or '51% related group companies' for accounting periods commencing prior to 1 April 2023) and for accounting periods of less than 12 months.
 The £10,000 is also reduced proportionately for shorter accounting periods.